Themes and projects

 Analysis of eutrophication policy instruments to decrease eutrophication from agriculture.

-Water planning advisory function at the farm level.
 This project also includes a pilot project with concrete measures to reduce nutrient load in horse keeping.

 Julmyra Horse Center is a facility in the municipality of Heby, mainly focused on trotting and hosting about 200 horses.
 In this film, Carin Barrsäter, project manager and environmental expert at Julmyra Horse Center, talks about the measures taken to reduce the risk of nutrient leakage, such as working with stormwater management and routines for tending pastures and taking care of horse manure.